sctdan/SyncroSync/README.md

     1. Ticket Type Ignore - If you want to prevent certain Problem Types from syncing, you can add those here.
 Must be formatted like so:   ["Alerts","whatever"]
     1. SP ReOpen List Name - The exact name or ID of the reopen list
     1. ToDo List ID --- ###What happens if they don't set a value?
+    2. Enable KB - Set to No if you don't want to utilize the KB ToDo functionality
+    3. Enable ReOpen - Set to No if you don't want to utilize the ticket ReOpen functionality
+    4. Timezone - Enter the name of your timezone.
+Standard US ones are-
+    	5. Eastern Standard Time
+    	6. Central Standard Time
+    	7. Mountain Standard Time
+    	8. Pacific Standard Time
+    	9. See here for an entiere list- https://ss64.com/nt/timezones.html

 1. Click Import
 1. Once finished, click on the SyncroSync solution to open, then click Edit